CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-bcmone-vital-view-blueprint.md

 </ol>

 <p><strong>Pricing</strong></p>
-<p>The costs listed above in Steps 1 and 2 are for the CenturyLink Cloud infrastructure only. &nbsp;There are no Vital View license costs or additional fees bundled in.</p>
+<p>The costs listed above in Steps 1 and 2 are for the CenturyLink Cloud infrastructure only.
+There are no Vital View license costs or additional fees bundled in.</p>
 <p>After deploying this Blueprint, the user can secure entitlements to the Vital View technology by using the following steps:</p>
 <ul>
   <li>Contact BCMOne Vital View Support via telephone: (855) 662-7722</li>